mike-adeyemi/top_100_tiktokers_influencers/README.md

 2. Which 3 Influencers have uploaded the most videos?
 3. Which 3 Influencers have the most likes?
 4. Which 3 channels have the highest average likes per video?
-5. Which 3 channels have the highest views per subscriber ratio?
-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+5. Which 3 channels have the highest subscriber engagement rate per video uploaded?

 ### 1. Who are the top 10 Influencer with the most followers?